 The American Immigration Council will award grants nationwide, in the amount of $100 to $500, to fund a limited number of projects that provide education about immigrants and immigration.
 The American Immigration Council’s Community Education Center seeks to fund activities that are innovative and supportive of The Council’s mission of promoting the benefits of immigrants to our nation.

 WHAT WE FUND

-- Innovative use of technology and multimedia
+- Innovative use of technology and/or service-learning*

-- Community outreach and partnerships with community-based organizations
+- Community outreach and partnerships with community based organizations

 HOW TO APPLY

-1. A completed application form.
+- A completed online application form.

-3. Proposed budget with estimated expenses.
+- Proposed budget with estimated expenses.